szajakubiak/titanic_kaggle_challenge/README.md

-# titanic_kaggle_challenge
+# Titanic (Kaggle challenge)

 Predict survival rate of ship passengers based on the data from Titanic disaster

+## Dependencies

+Besides Python 3 some additional libraries need to be installed.
+They are listed in the **dependencies.txt** file.
+To install dependencies run the following command:

+    pip install -p dependencies.txt